solita/solita.github.com/_posts/2015-03-19-ninja-berries.md

 But then again my professional competence and problem solving skills will benefit from an occasional break.

-To counteract excessive educational temptations, as they would appear, there is a personalised target utilisation percentage at place at Solita, triggering email alarms every now and then when an employer has not been doing enough real work (as we traditionally define it!).
-This is based on employee work hour records, recorded to the accuracy of ```0.5h```.
+To counteract excessive educational temptations, as they would appear, we have company wide open access to all work records (excluding legislated personal information).
+I can freely compare my work to that of other individuals or teams in the company.
+In addition, there are some alarm systems in place that inform about my current ratio of customer work vs. my non-billable work.

-Preparing an educational session for others then is settled from a separate cost pool, so it need not consume your personal study hours, although it shows up in your organisational unit's costs, and also as "non-productive" work in your personal record.
+Preparing an educational session for others then is settled from a separate cost pool, so it need not consume my personal study hours.
+It shows up in my organisational unit's costs, though, and naturally it does not show as billable work in my personal record.

 In this way Solita aims for a level of coincidence of the separate interests of employee, employer and customer.